Bruising Prophylaxis and Treatment

 The Causes of Bruising in Older Adults

 One of the most hated signs of “getting old” in elderly people is patches of bruising (purpura or ecchymoses) especially over the forearms, hands and legs.
 Most commonly these are due to a genetic predisposition of elderly people with thin, atrophic skin.
-Other contributing factors include anticoagulants (to prevent clot formation and emboli), platelet disorders, coagulation disorders, and vascular disorders.
-On rare occasions purpura is found with typhus, meningococcus, and bacterial septicemias.
+Other contributing factors include anticoagulants / blood thinners (to prevent clot formation and emboli), IV placements, platelet disorders, coagulation disorders, and vascular disorders.
+On very rare occasions purpura is found with typhus, meningococcus, and bacterial septicemias.
 Thin, atrophic skin is very vulnerable to even the slightest of traumas that can create extensive bruising.

 Purpura/ecchymoses is a wound created by blood separating the papillary dermis from the reticular dermis.
 This is a vulnerable area because the adhesive bonds between these two layers are weakened by aging and sun damage.
 Thus, minimal trauma can produce a cleavage of this space and a lake of blood that has few restraining forces to stop its spread with a tendency to expand spontaneously.
 Once this bruising occurs, the healing process takes 8-12 months to heal (as with all healing wounds).
 Of course, this takes longer in older individuals.
 Yet during this extensive healing period, minimal - or even no - trauma can create another bruise in the exact same place.